Billboard Director Takes On Lady Gaga For 'Trying To Game The Charts'

 "2.
 By "playlisting" I mean a link to "watch" the same video 150 times: roughly 9 straight hours of the same vid."

-Werde has since received a ton of hateful remarks, although Lady Gaga fans have been quick to defend him and label the haters as not really fans of the pop star.
+Werde has since received a ton of hateful remarks, although Lady Gaga fans have been quick to defend him and label the haters as not true fans of the pop star.